martimy/Time-Series-Databases/influxdb/README.md

 # InfluxDB

+InfluxDB is available in two versions and there is a third version to be available shortly.
+InfluxDB v2 uses the query language, Flux, which has not been successful in the market.
+So this example will focus on using InfluxDB v1 and the query langauge, InfluxQL, which is expected to be used in furture developments.

-InfluxDB, like other TSDBs, uses timestamps to organize data points.
-Here are some of the key terms used by InfluxDB:
+Here are some of the key terms used by InfluxDB v1:

 - database: refers to a structured set of data that is optimized for time series data.
 A database consists of measurements.
 - measurement: this is where InfluxDB stores time series data points.